HowardHan99/urban-sim/docs/_sources/faq.md

 source _isaac_sim/setup_conda_env.sh
 ```

+## Known Issue with `zsh`

+IsaacSim has limited compatibility with `zsh`.
+If you encounter unexpected behavior (e.g., UI not showing, runtime errors) when running with `zsh`, please switch to `bash` before launching Isaac Sim.

 ## CUDA & GLIBCXX Incompatibility

 URBAN-SIM relies on many libraries and systems like NVIDIA Isaac Sim, which requires support of `libstdc++` for successful runtime.